eshwen/VBFHToInv-nanoAOD-tools/crab/README.md

 ## Setting up the environment (general) <a name="settingupenv"></a>

 If you're reading this, you should have already set up CMSSW, nanoAOD-tools and VBFHtoInv-nanoAOD-tools, which are required for running the skims.
 If not, follow the instructions in the README at https://github.com/eshwen/VBFHToInv-nanoAOD-tools, replacing instances of `vukasinmilosevic` with `eshwen` when cloning the repositories.
 This ensures you check out the most up-to-date version of everything that is maintained in this README.
 Make sure to compile the code with `scram b -j 8` initially, from the directory `CMSSW_10_2_5/src/`, and whenever you add/change C++ code.

+**If you plan to run the skims only with CRAB, it shouldn't matter on which remote server you clone everything.
+However, if you plan to run with Condor, the code only works on lxplus at the moment.**

 Then in each new session, you should run

 ```bash
 cd <top_dir>/CMSSW_10_2_5/src